-The effective practices described below are multi-faceted and respond to several issues identified in survey responses on CCP-CM transparency.
+The EPs identified by CPMI-IOSCO and described below are multi-faceted and respond to several issues identified on CCP-CM transparency.

 Some of the items listed under 6 (d) are based on both survey results and discussions amongst CPMI-IOSCO members.
 These items may be considered examples of static data as they are likely to be common to most types of margin call.
 Their presence here does not indicate a view on whether the data should be included in the notice for each margin call and could be made available through an alternative medium.
-CPMI-IOSCO has therefore identified the following effective practices for CCPs.